elastic/kibana/x-pack/plugins/alerts/README.md

 ## Licensing

-Currently most of the alerts are licensed as "basic".
-But some alert types are at least "gold" level, eg tracking containment alert.
+Currently most of the alerts are free features.
+But some alert types are subscription features, such as the tracking containment alert.

 ## Documentation

-You should also create some asciidoc for the new alert type.
-An entry should be made in the alert type index - [`docs/user/alerting/alert-types.asciidoc`](../../../docs/user/alerting/alert-types.asciidoc) which points to a new document for the alert type that should be in the directory [`docs/user/alerting/alert-types`](../../../docs/user/alerting/alert-types).
+You should create documentation for the new alert type.
+Make an entry in the alert type index [`docs/user/alerting/alert-types.asciidoc`](../../../docs/user/alerting/alert-types.asciidoc) that points to a new document for the alert type that should be in the directory [`docs/user/alerting/alert-types`](../../../docs/user/alerting/alert-types).

 ## Tests